M-Mabrouk1/Investigate-TMDB-Dataset/READMe.md

 ```bash
 jupyter notebook
 ```
-A new tab will open in your browser, click on the Wrangling.ipynb notebook to open it.
+A new tab will open in your browser, click on the Investigate_a_Dataset.ipynb notebook to open it.